Tiger rattlesnake

-The tiger rattlesnake (Crotalus tigris) is a venomous pit viper species found in the southwestern United States and northwestern Mexico.
+The tiger rattlesnake (Crotalus tigris) is a highly venomous pit viper species found in the southwestern United States and northwestern Mexico.
 No subspecies are currently recognized.
 The specific name tigris, (Latin for 'tiger'), refers to the many narrow dorsal crossbands, which create a pattern of vertical stripes when viewed from the side.

 Taxonomy

 American herpetologist Robert Kennicott described the tiger rattlesnake in 1859.
 Common names include tiger rattlesnake and tiger rattler.